Texas governor threatens to remove Democrats who left state over Trump-backed redistricting

 “This truancy ends now,” Abbott said.

-In response, House Democrats issued a four-word statement: “Come and take it.”
+House Democrats issued a four-word statement: “Come and take it.”
+And some lawmakers who relocated to other states taunted the governor in response.

+“He has no legal mechanism,” said Texas Rep. Jolando Jones, one of the lawmakers who was in New York.
+“Subpoenas from Texas don't work in New York, so he can't come and get us.
+Subpoenas in Texas don't work in Chicago. ...
+He's putting up smoke and mirrors.”

 The state of the vote